abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase4_attack_simulation/lab-steps-phase-4.md

 We built a realistic monitoring stack, then enumerated and prioritized assets by *mock business impact*, CIA, exposure, and recovery difficulty.
 Highest-critical items included the `Wazuh Manager/Indexer/Dashboard (visibility backbone)`, `Keycloak IAM`, the SSH beacon and `Nginx` in the DMZ, core firewall policy, and app/database components.
 Baseline security controls covered TLS termination at `Nginx`, subnetting and port exposure minimization, least-privilege administration, strong passwords, and centralized monitoring via `Wazuh`.
 We also outlined future hardening: NIDS (`Suricata`/`Snort`), log integrity/immutability, WAF, HA/load balancing, automation, patch management, and MFA through `Keycloak` to strengthen identity without touching the app.

 We then targeted a concrete detection gap: **undetected reconnaissance** from basic port scans.
 To close it, the firewall was configured to log inbound TCP hits on privileged ports **(1–1024) except 22/80/443**, tagging with a clear **prefix** and rate-limiting logs to prevent floods.
 Those kernel logs flow to `journald` and are shipped by the `Wazuh Agent` without extra forwarding config.
-On the `Wazuh` side, we kept the built-in kernel decoder and added two lightweight custom rules: **a low-level “base” tag (100100) and a high-severity correlation (100110)** that fires when the same source IP touches ≥5 different destination ports in 60 seconds—mapped to `MITRE ATT&CK T1046 (Network Service Discovery)`.
+On the `Wazuh` side, we kept the built-in kernel decoder and added two lightweight custom rules: **a low-level "base" tag (100100) and a high-severity correlation (100110)** that fires when the same source IP touches ≥5 different destination ports in 60 seconds—mapped to `MITRE ATT&CK T1046 (Network Service Discovery)`.

 Detection was paired with response.
 Using `Wazuh Active Response`, the environment automatically executes `firewall-drop` on the affected agent when rule 100110 triggers, temporarily blocking the scanning **source IP** and logging the action.
 Blocking an attacker flows as follows:
 - Attacker scans the firewall using `nmap` from the `Kali VM`